MicrosoftDocs/query-docs/query-languages/dax/datesbetween-function-dax.md

 ## Remarks

 Ideally, **dates** is a reference to the date column of a marked date table.
-For more information, see [Creating date tables in Power BI Desktop](/power-bi/guidance/model-date-table).

 If **start_date** is BLANK, then **start_date** will be the earliest value in the **dates** column.